manelpuig/rUBot_mecanum_ws/Documentation/2a_rubot_rock_setup.md

 You will have to change the Hotspot name (one for each robot):

-Change the Hotspot settings (name or password):
+Alternativelly you can change the Hotspot settings (name or password) with:
 ```shell
 sudo nm-connection-editor
 ```
-You will be able to change the name and password.
-Change only the name to rUBotXX (with the robot number)
+You will be able to change:
+- the name: from rock_tplink to rUBot_xx
+- The password maintain rock1234

 ### **1.2. wifi configuration**